History of the National Health Service (England): Development of the NHS in England and Wales, 1948–1969

 In 1948 across England and Wales there were 377 hospital management committees, and 36 teaching hospitals, each with its own board of governors.
 There were also 146 local health authorities, running health centres, ambulances services and other community services, and 140 executive councils, managing general practices, NHS dentistry, pharmacists and opticians.
 The new service instantly became Britain's third largest employer with around 364,000 staff across England and Wales.
 These included 9,000 full-time doctors, 19,000 professional and technical staff (including 2,800 physiotherapists, 1,600 laboratory technicians and 2,000 radiographers), 25,000 administrative and clerical staff, 149,000 nurses and midwives (23,000 of whom were part-time), and 128,000 ancillary staff (catering, laundry, cleaning and maintenance).

+By the beginning of the 1950s, spending on the NHS was exceeding expectations, leading in 1952 to the introduction of a one-shilling charge for prescriptions and a £1 charge for dental treatment; these were exceptions to the NHS being free at the point of use.

+Guillebaud Report

+Political concerns about spiralling NHS costs later receded in the wake of the 1956 Guillebaud Report, which praised the "responsible attitude among hospital authorities" towards the "efficient and economical" use of public funds.

+Guillebaud Reported that, during the first three years of the service, the cost of pharmaceutical services in England and Wales rose from £33.2 million to £44.1 million.
+This significantly exceeded the estimate made by the Select Committee on Estimates, which had projected an expenditure of £11.45 million for the first nine months, compared with an actual outlay of £15.893 million.
+In 1952, a study of the social aspects of prescribing was initiated by Richard Titmuss, Brian Abel-Smith, and colleagues at the Social Research Division of the London School of Economics.
+The project was later published as Social Aspects of Prescribing (1957), one of the first systematic investigations of NHS drug costs using a large state dataset and advanced statistical methods.
+It highlighted the importance of administrative mechanisms for the “control” of prescribing, laying a foundation for subsequent analyses of pharmaceutical expenditure and continued efforts for controlling prescribing costs in the NHS.